 Top 5 National Park Family Programs

-The best way to teach young kids about nature is to immerse them in nature itself--say, at 1 of the US's nearly 400 national parks.
+The best way to teach kids about nature is to immerse them in nature itself at one of our nearly 400 national parks.
 While rangers are on hand to help visiting families explore these open spaces on their own, sometimes the best introductions to an area or park are through the park service's interpretive programs.
 Here are 5 spring and summer programs worth the time.

 Ever wondered what makes the Northern Lights so colorful and spectacular?
 Get a crash-course in astrophysics this summer during the Special Emphasis Series at Alaska's Camp Denali, a 17-cabin retreat inside Alaska's Denali National Park, which sits 11 miles north of Healy in central Alaska.
 During 2- and 3-night programs titled "Curtains of Light," Neal Brown, space expert and acting director of the Alaska Space Grant Program, will explain the magnetic forces that create the Aurora Borealis and other atmospheric phenomena.
 By day, you'll be able to grill Brown with any questions you might have about celestial wonders; at night, join him on hikes through the tundra in the hopes of spotting the lights above.

 "Beetlemania" Lectures at Rocky Mountain National Park